ArupAus/lunchtimepython/readme.md

 This course has been broken up into a series of sessions that introduce the concepts involved in computer programming using the python programming language.
 Each sesson includes a mini lecture and a problem set.
 It is intended that you attend a session every week.

 The course is intended to be worked through in a group.
 Please join a group and create a [slack](www.slack.com/au‎) channel for your group (invite your tutor).
-Sessions 5, 7 & 8 are dedicated for group projects.
+Sessions 5 & 6 are dedicated for group projects.

 ### Course Outline

 Session 0: Getting Set up (Pre-Work)

 - Install Python
-- Setup a Interactive Development Environment (IDE)
+- The command prompt / shell / terminal / REPL
-- The command prompt
+- Set up an Interactive Development Environment (IDE)

 Session 1: Basics Part A